 Trap Tower

-How we played it
+How we played it the first time

 - Four teams of four slightly inebriated people each